cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - All vanilla minions (both mechanical and organic) are supported.
 Only Equipment Drone is the exception.
 - Options/Multiples are able to duplicate all attacks of Aurelionite.
 - Options/Multiples will only duplicate the ranged attack of Beetle Guards.
+- Documentation is available for other mod creators.
+Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).

 ## Contact